Deployment

 To use the action you will need to store your generated API token and workspace ID in your Github account to be used as variables in the action.
 It is recommended to store your API token as a secret so that it remains hidden.

-To generate an API token navigate to your RunReveal settings page (opens in a new tab), and scroll down to Generate New Token.
+To generate an API token navigate to your RunReveal settings page (opens in a new tab), and scroll down to Generate New Token

-Give the token a name and set the role as cibot.
+.
 This will allow the workflow to edit detections but make no other changes to your account.

 Copy the token value and save it for later you will need to add it into your repo settings.

 You will also need to save your workspace ID that will be referenced in the workflows.
-This can also be found on your RunReveal settings page under the item labeled Your workspace’s unique identifier.
+This can also be found on your RunReveal settings page under the item labeled Your workspace’s unique identifier

 Workflows

-In your Git repo include a directory called .github/workflows in the root of your repo.
 In this folder you can include the yaml files for your Github workflows, below are examples of two that we use to verify and sync our detections.

 # This workflow will run when a new PR is created merging into the main branch.